satellite-image-deep-learning/techniques/README.md

 * [felicette](https://github.com/plant99/felicette) -> Satellite imagery for dummies.
 Generate JPEG earth imagery from coordinates/location name with publicly available satellite data.

 ## Tools for image annotation
 If you are performing object detection you will need to annotate images.
-Check that your annotation tools of choice supports large geotiff files, as not all will.
-Note also that GEOJSON as an annotation forma is widely used by remote sensing researchers but this format is not common in general computer vision frameworks
+Check that your annotation tool of choice supports large image (likely geotiff) files, as not all will.
+Note also that GEOJSON is widely used by remote sensing researchers but this annotation format is not commonly supported in general computer vision frameworks.
 * [Labelme Image Annotation for Geotiffs](https://medium.com/@wvsharber/labelme-image-annotation-for-geotiffs-b460ba83804f) -> uses [Labelme](https://github.com/wkentaro/labelme)
+* [CVAT](https://github.com/openvinotoolkit/cvat) is worth investigating, and have an [open issue](https://github.com/openvinotoolkit/cvat/issues/531) to support large TIFF files.
+[This article on Roboflow](https://blog.roboflow.com/cvat/) gives a good intro to CVAT.
 * [Deep Block](https://app.deepblock.net) is a general purpose AI platform that includes a tool for COCOJSON export for aerial imagery.
 Checkout [this video](https://www.youtube.com/watch?v=gg5qSV-yw4U&feature=youtu.be)

 # Movers and shakers